tightanium/tightanium.github.io/ps2_settings/ps2Settings.md

 Here are my specs so you have a point of reference.

-OS: Windows 11 Pro (Version 21H2)
+- OS: Windows 11 Pro (Version 21H2)
-CPU: AMD Ryzen 7 5800x @ 4.6Ghz (Base I think is 3.8Ghz)
+- CPU: AMD Ryzen 7 5800x @ 4.6Ghz (Base I think is 3.8Ghz)
-RAM: Crucial Ballistix 64GB @ 3600Mhz (Stock)
+- RAM: Crucial Ballistix 64GB @ 3600Mhz (Stock)
-GPU: Asus Nvidia GTX 2080 Ti (Stock)
+- GPU: Asus Nvidia GTX 2080 Ti (Stock)
-SSD: Samsung 970 Evo Plus 1Tb M.2 SSD - Game drive only.
+- SSD: Samsung 970 Evo Plus 1Tb M.2 SSD - Game drive only.
 OS is on a separate M.2.

-At warpgate I average around 380 FPS with it occasionally going as high as 430 FPS.
+At the Oshur warpgate I average around 250+ FPS with it occasionally going as high as ~400 FPS at the less demanding warpgates.

 At big 100+ fights it drops down to around 150-180.

 **Huge thanks to Leondre and Coltorl for pointing out Malwarebytes eating my frames like a bio lab farm.**